What's in the project?

 Creating a data bound ListView with Sample Data

 One of the most common navigation pieces of UI are ListViews.
-The next walkthrough demonstartes how to create a Windows Phone Application with a ListView template using Sample Data.
+The next walkthrough demonstrates how to create a Windows Phone Application with a ListView template using Sample Data.

 1. In the Design Templates for WP7 project, browse to the desired ListView layout to copy.
-In this example let's take a look at the
+In this example let's pick large icon

-large icon layout.
-Note how my data sample will need an image and 2 text strings
+layout.
+Note how the Sample Data will need an image and 2 text strings.

-2. Now that you have decided which layout to use, create a new Windows Phone Application in a new instance of Blend
+2. Now that you have decided which layout to use, open a new instance of Blend and create a Windows Phone Application.

-3. In the Data pane, start creating your new Sample Data by clicking the "Create sample data" button and choosing "New Sample Data..."
+3. Start creating your new Sample Data by clicking the "Create sample data" button and choosing "New Sample Data..." in the Data Pane.

-4. Create one image and two text strings (to add a new item, click the "+" icon).
-For the primary text, set the max word count to 4, max word length to 6 and Subtext max word count to 6, max word length to 7
+4. Edit your data to have one image and two text strings (to add a new item, click the "+" icon).
+For this example, the primary text is set to max word count of 4, max word length of 6 and Subtext set to max word count of 6

 We hope you will find these useful and your feedback is always welcome.
 Enjoy!